 The third reason is stability.
 If your weight shifts to one area of the foot more than another during your lift, the soft sole of the shoe will collapse in that area, leaving you off balance.
 If you’ve got an unstable base, you’ll lift less weight.

-Because of these three reasons, you’ll generally see the best deadlifters in the world going barefoot or wearing trainers with very low, flat soles.
+You’ll generally see the best dead lifters going barefoot or wearing trainers with very low, flat soles for these reasons.

-It’s tempting to give the bar that slight bounce when going for reps on the deadlift, however, you’ll get more long-term benefits from putting the weight down and resetting your position.
-Not only does this help you practice your set up, it eliminates weaknesses from the floor.
+It’s tempting to give the bar that slight bounce when going for reps on the deadlift.
+However, you’ll get more long-term benefits from putting the weight down and resetting your position.
+Not only does this help you practice your set-up, but it also eliminates weaknesses from the floor.
 If you bounce the weight when going for reps, you’ll limit your deadlift significantly.

-Resetting on the floor each time will also let you practice getting tight through your entire body, and pulling the ‘slack’ from the bar before lifting.
-The deadlift is one of the few lifts that you start completely stationary, so you better get damn good at overcoming that inertia if you want to move big weight.
+Resetting each time will also let you practice getting tight through your entire body and pulling the ‘slack’ from the bar before lifting.

-Every lift above 70% of your one-rep max is going to increase strength.
-That means if you can deadlift 140kg for one rep, performing reps with 98kg and above will still build more strength.
-The benefit is that the reps using lower weight are going to look a lot better, and you’ll be drilling your perfect technique.
+Every lift above 70% of your one-rep max will increase strength.
+If you can deadlift 140kg for one rep, performing reps with 98kg and above will still build more strength.
+The benefit is that the reps using lower weight will look a lot better, and you’ll be drilling your perfect technique.

 We’ve all looked at someone else doing deadlifts that are ugly as sin and just cringed.
 Our deadlifts would never look like that, right?
 Don’t be so sure.

 If you want to change something, you must measure it.
-You should be tracking the sets, reps and weight lifted for your workout, but recording the reps doesn’t record what those reps looked like.
+You should be tracking the sets, reps and weight lifted for your workout, but recording the reps doesn’t record how those reps looked.

 If you want to improve your deadlift, that isn’t just about improving the weight moved; it’s about making it a better lift.
 The better your technique, the more weight you will ultimately be able to get off the ground.
 Filming your lifts will allow you to track the progression of your technique.